Usama9336/MeetEase/README.md

 Prerequisites
 Node.js installed on your system.
 MongoDB database setup for backend storage.
-ZegoCloud API key for video and chat functionality.
+ZegoCloud for video and chat functionality.

 Installation
 Clone the Repository